-Under Article 3.1.7 of the Agreement, if the United States provides relief to a domestic industry under the textile and apparel safeguard, it must provide Peru "mutually agreed trade liberalizing compensation in the form of concessions having substantially equivalent trade effects or equivalent to the value of the additional duties expected to result from the [safeguard]."
-If the United States and Peru are unable to agree on trade liberalizing compensation, that country may increase tariffs equivalently on U.S. goods.
+Under Article 3.1.7 of the Agreement, if the United States provides relief to a domestic industry under the textile and apparel safeguard, it must provide Colombia "mutually agreed trade liberalizing compensation in the form of concessions having substantially equivalent trade effects or equivalent to the value of the additional duties expected to result from the [safeguard]."
+Under Article 3.1.8, if the United States and Colombia are unable to agree on trade liberalizing compensation, Colombia may increase tariffs equivalently on U.S. goods.
 The obligation to provide compensation (and the right to increase tariffs absent agreement on compensation) terminates when the safeguard relief ends.